 Errol Flynn has a drink in his left hand when he approaches Katharine Hepburn and Howard Hughes' table, but the drink is gone when he kisses her hand moments later, then later appears on the table, even though we don't see Flynn put it there.

-When Errol Flynn reaches Howard Hughes and 'Katherine's table, he takes a final drag off of his cigarette, then exhales.
-When Flynn kisses Katherine's hand moments later, he is clearly exhaling the cigarette smoke.
+When Errol Flynn reaches Hughes and Hepburn's table, he takes a final drag off of his cigarette, then exhales.
+When Flynn kisses Hepburn's hand moments later, he is clearly exhaling the cigarette smoke.

 Errol Flynn holds a drink in his right hand and a cigarette in his left hand as the man behind him hits him with the crumpled-up paper ball.
 As he turns around to react in the next shot, the drink in now his left hand, and the cigarette is in his right hand.